opendp/smartnoise-core-python/README.md

         pip install -e ".[test,plotting]"

-    If you are doing package development, I recommend using `bindings-python/debug_*.sh` for debugging.
+    I recommend using `scripts/debug_*.sh` if you are developing the package.

 ---